Lions Club boosts fight against COVID-19 with $10,000 medical supplies – The Sun Nigeria

 Lukman Olabiyi

-The fight against the coronavirus pandemic in Nigeria got a boost , as the Lions Club District 404 A1 Nigeria, supported by Lions Club International Foundation (LCIF) distributed key medical equipment to Nigeria Centre for Disease Control (NCDC).
+The fight against the coronavirus pandemic in Nigeria got a boost recently, as the Lions Club District 404 A1 Nigeria, supported by Lions Club International Foundation (LCIF), distributed key medical equipment to Nigeria Centre for Disease Control (NCDC).

 The Personal Protective Equipment (PPEs) donated, which include face masks, disposable gowns, face shield, hand gloves and other protective medical equipment that are meant to serve more than 10,000 health workers, worth $10,000 (about N4 million).

-The humanitarian service group disclosed that the gesture was to ensure that the country’s health workers are equipped to discharge their duties without grave risk to themselves.
+The humanitarian service group said the gesture was to ensure that the country’s health workers are equipped to discharge their duties without grave risk to themselves.

 Handing over the supplies to the Lagos State centre, at the NCDC office in Yaba, the district governor-elect, Adetokunbo Aromolaran said that the donation was the club’s way of appreciating the NCDC and the medical and health workers who are in the frontline to save lives and contain the spread of the dreaded virus.